Cohomological invariants of hyperelliptic curves of even genus

-Having this definition down we can follow closely the sections $53-55$ of \cite{Quad} to obtain a complete theory of Chern classes.
-This is done in detail in the author's Phd thesis \cite[chapter 2]{Tesi}.
+Having this definition down we can follow closely the sections $53-55$ of \cite{ElmanKarpenkoMerkurjev} to obtain a complete theory of Chern classes.
+This is done in detail in the author's PhD thesis \cite[chapter 2]{Pirisi15}.

-\begin{Prop} Let $P(E) \xrightarrow{p} X$ be the projectivization of a vector bundle $E$ of rank $r+1$ over $X$.
+\begin{prop} Let $P(E) \xrightarrow{\pi} X$ be the projectivization of a vector bundle $E$ of rank $r+1$ over $X$.
 The following formula holds for all $p$:

-\end{Prop} \begin{proof} The proof in \cite[boh]{Quad} holds without changes. \end{proof}
+\end{prop} \begin{proof} The proof in \cite[sec.53]{ElmanKarpenkoMerkurjev} holds without changes. \end{proof}

-\begin{Prop} There is a theory of Chern classes for Chow groups with coefficients, satisfying all of the usual properties. \end{Prop} \begin{proof} This is done in the author's Phd thesis \cite[chap.
-2, sec 4]{Tesi}, and it can also be obtained easily following sections $53-55$ in \cite{Quad}. \end{proof}
+\begin{prop} There is a theory of Chern classes for Chow groups with coefficients, satisfying all of the usual properties. \end{prop} \begin{proof} This is done in the author's Phd thesis \cite[ch.2, sec.4]{Pirisi15}, and it can also be obtained easily following sections $53-55$ in \cite{ElmanKarpenkoMerkurjev}. \end{proof}

-With the next corollary we appoint one property that is not treated in \cite{Quad}, the fact that for smooth schemes Chern classes are represented by elements in the Chow ring with coefficients.
+For the rest of the section we assume that our cycle module $M$ has a pairing $M\times M\rightarrow M$, so that for smooth schemes we have a ring structure.
+With the next corollary we we show that for smooth schemes Chern classes are represented by multiplication by elements in the Chow ring with coefficients.